prajwaldd20/React-Projects/README.md

 Projects Overview
 Here's a brief overview of the projects included:

-Project 1:
+Project 1: Basic React Project
-Project 2: Brief description.
+Project 2: Background Changer
-Project 3: Brief description.
+Project 3: Basic Password Generator

 Each project directory contains its own README file with more detailed information.